apache/incubator-kie-tools/README.md

 - `yarn bootstrap`

-To build it, you'll have two choices:
+To build it, you'll have two choices.
+Note that you always need to specify which package you want to build, so replace `[pkg-name]` with the name of the desired package.

-- `yarn build:dev` - This is fast, but not as strict.
+- `yarn build:dev:until [pkg-name]` - This is fast, but not as strict.
 It skips tests, linters, and some type checks.
 Be prepared for the CI to fail on your PRs.
-- `yarn build:prod` - The default command to build production-ready packages.
+- `yarn build:prod:until [pkg-name]` - The default command to build production-ready packages.
 Use that to make sure your changes are correct.

 **NOTE:** The Kogito Tooling build is parameterized by several Environment Variables.
 For an extensive list of these variables, please see `packages/build-env/README.md` ([link](/packages/build-env/index.js#L24)).